 The stylish turncoat attitude is very prevalent with Tiamat.
 Yet, whatever you would like to say, this is one of their strong points.
 They clearly do not want to be put into silos and I like that.

 But what a difference from The Scarred People to Sumerian Cry, or – again – their aforementioned masterpiece Wildhoney.
 Whereas you’ll find similarities to the latter with this 2012 offering.

-In a way you need to salute them.
+In a way, you need to salute them.
 Never a dull moment when discovering a new album.
 But I had my issues with this record from the beginning.
-It is for sure well produced, kind of the music you would listen to when reading a book, not taking notice from what is there.
+It is for sure well produced, kind of the music you would listen to when reading a book, not taking notice of what is there.